Discover how credit appraisal helps lenders/issuers evaluate your financial profile and assess your repayment ability before approval.

 Lenders/issuers use credit reports and financial records to evaluate the mentioned factors.
 The insights from this process are used to decide on the credit limit increases, if any.

-A favourable appraisal boosts approval chances for higher credit limits.
-It can also provide lower interest rates and flexible repayment options.
+A positive review can make your journey easier and boosts approval chances for higher credit limits.
+It may open access to more accommodating arrangements.
+It also gives you space to manage future obligations with clarity.
 However, this is subject to the discretion of the lender/issuer.

 Credit analysis is a detailed financial check focused on debt repayment ability.
 Credit appraisal is a broader review of your creditworthiness to increase your credit limits.